Why I Call Myself a Communist

 Both parties will use diplomacy and military intervention as needed to keep America in political and economic power over the rest of the world.
 Lyndon Johnson was as big a hawk as Ronald Reagan, and did far more damage in Vietnam than Reagan did in Central America.
 Barack Obama has been more restrained than his predecessor George W. Bush, but expanded the use of drones for assassination, and has bombed extensively in Iraq, Yemen, Somalia, and Syria, countries with which we are not technically at war.

 The alternative to capitalism is socialism.
 Socialism values the good of society as a whole over personal gain.
-Everybody would own their own home, clothes, TV, whatever.
+Everybody would still own their own home, clothes, TV, whatever.
 This is called personal property, and it will still be there for your personal use.
 You would still be paid for the work you do.

 Under socialism, some of your compensation would not need to be given to you individually.
 If we all have health care, you don’t need money to pay for a separate insurance policy.
 If child care is freely available, we don’t need to earn enough money to pay for that.
 If higher education is free, you don’t have to go into debt to go to college.